 Short Course: Data Science for Industry

-The course consists of 12 double lectures, taking place on Monday and Wednesday 4-6pm for six weeks, starting 23 July 2018 and ending 5 September.
-Roughly half of the lectures are in traditional lecture format, with the rest taking the format of a practical/tutorial.
+The course consists of 6 lectures, taking place on Monday, Wednesday and Friday 4 – 6:30pm for two weeks, starting 29 July 2019.
+Most of these lectures are in traditional lecture format, but some take the format of a practical/tutorial.
 In these you would be expected to work through a video lecture before the class meeting, with the lecture time being used for computer practicals and discussion.

-The course is conducted in R and to get the most out of the course you should already have at least a working knowledge of R, meaning you would have some experience with reading in data, running statistical analyses (e.g. lm, anova, glm), plotting results, and writing your own functions.
+The course is conducted in R and you should already have at least a working knowledge of R (e.g. reading in data, running basic statistical analyses).
+Most classes are partially interactive and so having your own laptop, while not essential, will be a benefit.

 For more information email firstname.lastname@example.org.